vleue/bevy_easings/bevy_ninepatch/README.md

 ## Changing element size

-The component `NinePatchSize` can be changed to update the size of the 9-Patch UI element.
-Changing this component must happen during the `UPDATE` stage and may not work otherwise.
+The component `Style` can be changed to update the size of the 9-Patch UI element, by changing the `size` attribute.

 See [change_size.rs example](https://github.com/mockersf/bevy_extra/blob/master/bevy_ninepatch/examples/change_size.rs) for a complete example.